 There’s a quiet kind of magic in the way life unfolds – not always as we plan, but often as we need.

-I had imagined our trip to Alicante – just the four of us: my husband, our daughter, our son, and me – as a radiant escape from the gray Lithuanian winter.
-It was meant to be our soul-nourishing journey.
-We pictured sun-drenched mornings, winding coastal roads, and the thrill of discovering new corners of the world.
-I was brimming with excitement and anticipation as I carefully mapped out our route, stretching from the vibrant streets of Alicante to the rugged cliffs of Gibraltar, then back through the breathtaking views of Ronda and the dramatic Caminito del Rey.
-It was an itinerary crafted to capture the best of southern Spain.
+I had imagined our trip to Alicante — just the four of us: my husband, our daughter, our son, and me — as a radiant escape from the gray Lithuanian winter.
+We pictured sun-drenched mornings, winding coastal roads, the thrill of discovering new corners of the world.
+I had carefully mapped out our route: from the vibrant streets of Alicante to the rugged cliffs of Gibraltar, back through the breathtaking views of Ronda and the dramatic Caminito del Rey.
+An itinerary crafted to capture the best of southern Spain.

 But life, as it often does, had its own itinerary.